dkhlapov/Scraper/README.md

 redis_setup.bash - setting up Redis on Ubuntu 20.04.1

 scraper_to_redis.py - scraping hashes info from blockchain.com and caches it in a Redis key-value database.
-The keys are set to expire every minute
+The keys are set to expire every minute.

 redis_to_mongo.py - the main script.
 Gets the values from Redis, sorts the values, takes the highest and puts it in a MongoDB every minute.